astronomer/docs/astro/alerts.md

   ![Manually marking a successful DAG run as Failed.](/img/docs/astro_alerts_manual_fail.png)

-5. Check your Slack or PagerDuty alerts for your DAG failure alert.
+5. Check your Slack, PagerDuty, or Email alerts for your DAG failure alert.

     ![Example of a Slack test alert.](/img/docs/slack_alerts_example.png)